 With the most common type of X-ray machines, the radiation you're exposed to during the test is about the same as the average American is naturally exposed to over one to five years.
 The risk that you could develop cancer from the radiation you receive during a CT angiogram is not known exactly, but is very small.

 Because radiation can harm an unborn child, you shouldn't have a CT angiogram if you're pregnant.

 It's also possible that you could have an allergic reaction to the dye used in the procedure.
 Talk to your doctor if you're concerned about having an allergic reaction.

 Your doctor should give you instructions about how to prepare for your CT angiogram.
 Usually, you'll be asked not to eat anything for about four hours before your test.

 You can drink water, but avoid caffeinated drinks before your test, because they can speed up your heart rate.
 This can make it difficult for your doctor to get clear pictures of your heart.

 You can drive yourself to the appointment, and you'll be able to drive home or to work after your test.

-CT angiograms are usually performed in the radiology department of a hospital or an outpatient clinic.
+CT angiograms are usually performed in the radiology department of a hospital or an outpatient imaging facility.